swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-8-save-and-load-the-model-with-mlem/index.md

 The experiment now uses MLEM to save and load the model.
 DVC stores the model and its metadata.

-MLEM will store the model's metadata in the `models/rf.mlem` file.
+Congrats!
+You now have a simple way to save and load the model with all its artifacts.

 ## Check the results

 {% callout type="note" %}
 Want to see what the result of this step should look like?
-Have a look at the Git repository directory here: [step-8-share-and-deploy-model-with-mlem](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/step-8-share-and-deploy-model-with-mlem)
+Have a look at the Git repository directory here: [step-8-save-and-load-the-model-with-mlem](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/step-8-save-and-load-the-model-with-mlem)
 {% /callout %}

 ## State of the MLOps process

-_TODO_
+- The codebase can be shared among the developers.
+The codebase can be improved collaboratively;
+- The dataset can be shared among the developers and is placed in the right directory in order to run the experiment;
+- The steps used to create the model are documented and can be re-executed;
+- The experiment can be executed on a clean machine with the help of the CI/CD pipeline;
+- The changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations with the help of the CI/CD pipeline;
+- The model can be saved and loaded with all have required artifacts for future usage;
+- There is no easy way to serve and distribute the model outside of the experiment.

 ## Next & Previous steps